I can’t afford a family law lawyer. Where can I find legal help?

 - Community Legal Clinics (CLCs): Some CLCs across Ontario give free legal help or advice on family law issues to people who have low incomes.

-- Alternative Dispute Resolution: Some family law professionals use alternative dispute resolution (ADR) processes such as mediation and arbitration to help couples resolve their issues.
-A family law professional is a neutral person trained in helping people reach an agreement without going to court.
+- Alternative Dispute Resolution: Some family law professionals use (ADR) processes, also called family dispute resolution processes, such as and to help couples resolve their issues.
+A family law professional is trained in helping people reach an agreement without going to court.
 Deciding which process is best for you depends on the facts of your situation and what you want.

 For example, each family court location in Ontario offers subsidized mediation services.
 You can get up to 8 hours of mediation for a fee that is based on each person's income.
 You can use this service whether or not you have a court case.
 And if you have a court case, you can get up to 2 hours of mediation for free at the court.